U.S. SEC chair pledges trading rules review in first Congressional hearing

-The new chair of the U.S. securities regulator on Thursday told lawmakers the agency is considering new trading rules as it looks to address problems highlighted by this year's GameStop Corp (GME.N) saga and the meltdown of private fund Archegos Capital.
+WASHINGTON (Reuters) - The new chair of the U.S. securities regulator on Thursday told lawmakers the agency is considering new trading rules as it looks to address problems highlighted by this year’s GameStop Corp saga and the meltdown of private fund Archegos Capital.

 Gary Gensler, sworn in last month as chair of the Securities and Exchange Commission (SEC), appeared before the House of Representatives Financial Services Committee.